-Luma is great for getting people to show up.
-It has no idea what happens next.
-Patreon works for creators with an audience.
-Most hosts are still building theirs.
+But the tools hosts use to run their communities weren't built for this kind of work.
+Luma is great for getting people to show up, but it has no idea what happens next.
+Patreon works for creators, but not for people building spaces rather than content.
 Notion is endlessly flexible, which mostly means endlessly unfinished.

 None of these are bad choices.
-They just weren't made for someone running a retreat, a weekly gathering, or an intentional space.
-So hosts end up doing invisible work to fill the gaps - and still can't point someone to a single place that shows who they are and what they offer.
+They just weren't made for someone running a retreat, a weekly gathering of friends, or an intentional community space.
+So hosts end up doing invisible work to fill the gaps — and still can't point someone to a single place that shows who they are and what they offer.

 That's the gap Coliven was built for.